My 15 Favourite Things to Do in Wrocław, Poland

 Multimedia Fountain in Wrocław with the Centennial Hall and the Iglica seen in the background

-5. Find a little bit of Japan in the middle of Wrocław
+5. Find a piece of Japan in the heart of Wrocław

-Whilst you’re in the area, I would highly recommend making a stop in the Japanese Garden nestled right behind the Pergola.
-From April to October, you can briefly transport yourself to the Land of the Rising Sun for a mere 8 PLN (£1.40).
-With a traditional Japanese bridge, a tea pavilion, and hundreds of different varieties of oriental plants, this tranquil place provides the perfect escape from the city.
+While you’re in the area, I highly recommend a visit to the Japanese Garden tucked just behind the Pergola.
+From April to October, for a small fee of 8 PLN (£1.40), you can briefly transport yourself to the Land of the Rising Sun.
+With a traditional Japanese bridge, a tea pavilion, and hundreds of different types of oriental plants, this tranquil corner provides a perfect escape from the hustle and bustle of the city.

 Japanese characters carved on the entrance gate to the Japanese Garden in Wrocław